-The Amendment includes the following clarifications:
+- -The Amendment includes the following clarifications: - -What is meant by a right to defer settlement; - -That a right to defer must exist at the end of the reporting period; - -That classification is unaffected by the likelihood that an entity will exercise its deferral right;

-- What is meant by a right to defer settlement; - That a right to defer must exist at the end of the reporting period; - That classification is unaffected by the likelihood that an entity will exercise its deferral right; - That only if an embedded derivative in a convertible liability is itself an equity instrument would the terms of a liability not impact its classification.
+That only if an embedded derivative in a convertible liability is itself an equity instrument would the terms of a liability not impact its classification d.
+Amendment to IFRS 3, Business Combinations

-The Amendment is effective for annual periods beginning on or after January 1, 2023 and must be applied retrospectively.
+.
+The Amendment is effective for annual periods beginning on or after January 1, 2023, and must be applied retrospectively.